hoangduytran/blender-manual/manual/video_editing/edit/montage/strips/effects/transform.rst

 Transform Strip
 ***************

-Transform is a swiss-army knife of image manipulation.
+Transform is a Swiss Army knife of image manipulation.
 It moves, rotates, and scales the images within a strip.